 The first two children baptized in the church were David W. Davis and David Hooper about 1855 and the last baptism was of David Jones in 1899.

-On July 14, 2001, Rev. Canon W. David C. Thomas, an Angican priest from Wales, officiated in the baptism of Maria Bronwen Ziaja, daughter of Artur and Elizabeth Giles Ziaja.
+On July 14, 2001, Rev. Canon W. David C. Thomas, an Anglican priest from Wales, officiated in the baptism of Maria Bronwen Ziaja, daughter of Artur Ziaja and Elizabeth Giles.

 Time passed and by the early 1900's, the older congregation was dying away and the younger generation had either left the community or were attending churches using the English language.

 The church slept in quiet peace until 1926, when Dr. Albert and Mattie Evans approached Trustee Lewis Jones and arranged to have the cemetery mowed and trimmed and the church re-opened for a memorial service.